No current event for this Program

 3. Acknowledging and honoring a Divine Feminine/ Sacred Feminine/ Feminine Divine within and beyond religions and spiritual movements.

-Program Call: We invite proposals that explore the Divine Feminine/ Sacred Feminine/ Feminine Divine within and beyond religions and spiritual movements, including: experiential processes to access and honor a Divine Feminine, understanding the Sacred Feminine across multiple traditions, and sessions that highlight the female/ feminine wisdom within patriarchal traditions.
+Program Call: We invited proposals that explore the Divine Feminine/ Sacred Feminine/ Feminine Divine within and beyond religions and spiritual movements, including: experiential processes to access and honor a Divine Feminine, understanding the Sacred Feminine across multiple traditions, and sessions that highlight the female/ feminine wisdom within patriarchal traditions.

 4. Advancing Women’s Equality in Basic Human Dignity and Rights in Society, particularly health, education, legal and financial rights and protections.